neokt/neokt.github.io/_posts/2017-02-13-topic-modeling-online-petitions.md

 * Brian A Clark: Drop Charges against Connersville Police Officer and his wife
 * Justice for Taz, Puppy Stabbed and Dumped in Abilene, Texas

-Based on a few test cases, I was pretty happy with how the recommendations turned out!
+These petition subjects are pretty horrific (and worthy of rallying behind)!
+Based on a few test cases, I was pretty happy with how the recommendations turned out.

 **Production**